 As delineated by Eq.
 (1), three important parameters can influence the electromigration lifetime of solder joints, including current and temperature distribution, as well as activation energy.
 We will examine how they affect the electromigration lifetime and the failure mode systematically.
 The solder joint with the Cu UBM has higher maximum current density than that in the solder joint with the Cu/Ni UBM.
-Figs. 5(a) and 5(b) show the distribution of current density in the solder bump when applied by $7.9 \times 10^3$ A/cm.
+Figs. 5(a) and 5(b) show the distribution of current density in the solder bump when applied by 7.9×10^3 A/cm2.
 The current density distributions in the Al trace, UBM, and Cu trace are not shown here, since solder is the most vulnerable material during electromigration test.
 The electron flow enters from the upper-left corner into both bumps, and thus the maximum current density occurs there.
 That is also the main reason why electromigration damage started at those locations, as illustrated in Figs. 4(a) and 4(b).
-Furthermore, the maximum current density is $2.0 \times 10^5 \text{ A/cm}^2$ for the solder joint with Cu/Ni UBM.
-However, it is $3.2 \times 10^5 \text{ A/cm}^2$ for the solder joint with the Cu UBM.
+Furthermore, the maximum current density is $2.0 \times 10^5 \,\text{A/cm}^2$ for the solder joint with Cu/Ni UBM.
+However, it is $3.2 \times 10^5 \,\text{A/cm}^2$ for the solder joint with the Cu UBM.
 Two reasons contribute to the low current crowding effect in the solder joint with the Cu/Ni UBM.
 First, the additional $3-\mu$ m Ni layer helps to keep solder away from the high current density region.
 As the current drifts downwards, it spreads out simultaneously.
 Liang et al. reported that a thick UBM reduces the current density in the solder bump (Liang et al. 2006a), because the solder stays away from the current crowding region.
 Second, the resistive Ni3Sn4 IMC also helps to relieve current crowding effect.
-The resistivity of Ni3Sn4 IMC is 28.5 $\mu\Omega$ · cm, which is higher than that of Cu6Sn5 IMC (17.5 $\mu$ m · cm).
-It is reported a resistive layer may help to reduce the current crowding effect than the later, because the resistivity of the two IMCs does not differ too much.
+The resistivity of Ni3Sn4 IMC is $28.5 \,\mu\Omega$ cm, which is higher than that of Cu6Sn5 IMC (17.5 μ m·cm).
+It is reported a resistive layer may help to reduce the current crowding effect (Liang et al. 2006b).
+Yet, the former should have larger contribution on relieving the current crowding effect than the later, because the resistivity of the two IMCs does not differ too much.
 Therefore, compare with the solder joint with the Cu UBM, the solder joint with the Cu/Ni UBM has a lower maximum current density, resulting in a higher electromigration resistance.

-Fig. 6 IR images showing the temperature distribution and the hot-spot near the entrance point the SnAg bump in (a) the Cu/Ni system; (b) the temperature profile along the line $\overline{AB}$ in (a); (c) the Cu system; (d) the temperature profile along the line $\overline{CD}$ in (c).
+Fig. 6 IR images showing the temperature distribution and the hot-spot near the entrance point the SnAg bump in (a) the Cu/Ni system; (b) the temperature profile along the line \overline{AB} in (a); (c) the Cu system; (d) the temperature profile along the line \overline{CD} in (c).
 The applied current is 0.9 A on a hot plate at 100°C (Chen and Chen 2010)